romi/Plant-Imager3/docker/nginx/README.md

 It will receive the `openssl.cnf`, `key.pem` and `cert.pem` files created hereafter and used by the server (`key.pem` + `cert.pem`) and clients (`cert.pem`).

 #### 1. Create a Configuration File
-Then, create an OpenSSL configuration file (e.g., `openssl.cnf`) that includes all the hostnames your certificate should be valid for:
+Then, create an OpenSSL configuration file (e.g., `openssl.cnf`) as follows:
 ```
 [req]
 distinguished_name = req_distinguished_name